Vittles

 ∙ Paid

 In this list, you will find guides to Birmingham, Bristol, Cambridge, Edinburgh, Glasgow, Liverpool, London, Manchester, Newcastle, Oxford, and Sheffield.
-We have published the longer guides as standalone pieces, for which you will find links below.
+We have published the longer guides as standalone pieces, for which you will find links in the newsletter.

 At the end of this post, you’ll also find our subscriber-only map featuring all 168 restaurants that we recommend across all the guides.